polichtm/MCW-Azure-Stack/Whiteboard design session/WDS student guide - Azure Stack.md

 1. List the services and components that will be deployed to Azure public cloud.
 For each, provide their basic function in the system.
 Determine which Azure region will be best suited for the deployment.

 1. List the services and components that will be deployed to each Azure Stack Hub integrated system.
 For each system, service, and componenent, provide their basic function.

+1. Describe the high availability and disaster recovery provisions in your design.

+1. Describe the approach that will allow Contoso to expand its business to Canada, including provisions that account for data residency and replication requirements.

 1. Determine which identity provider and which identity topology you will use to facilitate authentication and authorization of the Azure Stack Hub environment.